aishwarya-15sn/recruitai-resume-screening-system/README.md

-# RecruitAI – NLP-Based Recruitment Screening System
+# RecruitAI – Intelligent Resume Screening & Candidate Ranking System

 An NLP-based system that automatically analyzes resumes and ranks candidates based on job descriptions using text similarity techniques.